coverclock/com-diag-placer/README.md

 # com-diag-placer

-Musings with SQLite and X-Macros (WORK IN PROGRESS).
+Musings with SQLite,  X-Macros, and UTF-16.
+(WORK IN PROGRESS).

 # Copyright